piyush-thefool-dev/piyush-thefool-dev/README.md

 > *"A Jack of All Trades is a master of none, but oftentimes better than a master of one."*

 They say it like it's a bad thing.
 It's not.
-Every domain I touch makes me better at all the others — a developer who understands security, a hacker who can build, a builder who thinks in systems.
+Every domain I touch makes me better at all the others, a developer who understands security, a hacker who can build, a builder who thinks in systems.

 <div align="center">